Rule of Thirds: The Definitive Guide & Examples

 Koliska, M. (2021).
 Guided by the Grid: Raising Attention with the Rule of Thirds.
 Journalism Practice, 15(4), 524-541.

-This publication has been influential because it provides a comprehensive analysis of the rule of thirds.
-Despite the widespread use of this rule, there is little research to understand how professionals apply it in practice.
-This study examines the use of the rule of thirds in photographic composition, drawing on a survey of 181 participants who evaluated 590 window views.
+This publication has been influential because it gives a comprehensive analysis of the rule of thirds.
+Despite the widespread use of this rule, there’s little research to understand how professionals apply it in practice.
+This study examines the use of the rule of thirds in photographic composition—and draws on a survey of 181 participants who evaluated 590 window views.
 The authors used a tree-regression model to predict view satisfaction based on the application of the rule of thirds.
-The findings suggest that the rule of thirds can be a useful tool to create visually engaging images, as it helps to draw the viewer's attention to key elements within the frame.
-This research contributes to a better understanding of the cognitive and perceptual processes involved in visual composition, and has implications for fields such as photography, graphic design and visual communication.
+The findings suggest that the rule of thirds can be a useful tool to create images that are visually engaging, as it helps to draw the viewer's attention to key elements within the frame.
+This research contributes to a better understanding of the cognitive and perceptual processes involved in visual composition—and it has implications for fields such as photography, graphic design and visual communication.

 Samara, T. (2023).
 Making and Breaking the Grid, Third Edition: A Graphic Design Layout Workshop.
 Rockport Publishers.

-This book has been influential in the field of graphic design because it provides a comprehensive and accessible guide to understanding and applying the rule of thirds.
-The updated third edition of this classic text includes a cross-cultural and inclusive re-envisioning of design history related to the grid, as well as expanded discussions of grid use in interactive and UX/UI scenarios.
+This book’s been influential in the field of graphic design because it gives a comprehensive and accessible guide to understanding and applying the rule of thirds.
+The updated third edition of this classic text includes a cross-cultural and inclusive re-envisioning of design history related to the grid—as well as expanded discussions of grid use in interactive and UX/UI scenarios.
 The book is filled with hundreds of large, full-color layout concepts and diagrams that educate and inspire designers.
-It not only teaches the basics of the grid system, but also shows how to effectively break the rules to create unique and visually engaging layouts.
-This book is an essential resource for designers who work in any medium, as it helps them develop a deeper understanding of the cognitive and perceptual processes involved in visual composition.
+It doesn’t just teach the basics of the grid system—it shows how to effectively break the rules to create unique and visually engaging layouts, too.
+This book is an essential resource for designers who work in any medium, as it helps them develop a deeper understanding of the cognitive and perceptual processes that are involved in visual composition.

 Do you want to improve your UX / UI Design skills?
 Join us now